SystemsApproach/private5g/cloud.rst

 Service B) resulting from user-initiated transactions or jobs.
 They are related to logs, but provide more specialized information about the context in which different events happen.
-Tracing is well-understood in a single program, where an execution trace is commonly recorded as an in-memory call stack, but traces are inherently distributed across a graph of network-connected microservices in a cloud setting.
+Tracing is well understood in a single program, where an execution trace is commonly recorded as an in-memory call stack, but traces are inherently distributed across a graph of network-connected microservices in a cloud setting.
 This makes the problem challenging,